 International Sales Manager Arjen Janmaat of Ridder:

 India has long been the promised land for food production, but there are still big steps to be taken in the field of food safety and food security.
-This is all happening far too slowly, according to Arjen Janmaat of Ridder.
+This is all happening too slow, according to Arjen Janmaat of Ridder.

-“The Indian government should push growers more and make subsidies available to steer them in the right direction.
+“The Indian government can help growers more by making more subsidies available to steer them in the right direction.
 The Dutch Greenhouse Delta (DGD) can seek contact with the Indian government in order to raise greenhouse horticulture to a higher level. ”

 Arjen Janmaat has been visiting India for 25 years and has seen that developments in horticulture have either progressed slowly or not at all.
 He knows the examples.
 “In 1996, Ridder supplied a climate computer for a rose greenhouse, at a location some 150 km from the capital New Delhi,” the sales manager recounts his first experience.
 “There was no electricity, everything ran on generators.
 The electronics were connected in such a way that, when the there was a demand for power, the generators were switched on via the computer.
 This system worked really well.
 Nevertheless, due to logistical problems, the cultivation of roses didn’t take off.
 The roses were transported to the airport by truck, but the cooling system failed so often that the project ultimately failed.”